CheickPaul/Finance-Projects/stock-valuation-workflow-checklist/README.md

 > **Note:** I keep this workflow as a reusable checklist for building different equity valuation projects in Python.
 > It will guide the structure of my implementations for **DCF valuation**, **Comparable Multiples valuation**, and the **third valuation approach** described in this document.
-> The goal is to follow the same professional process each time (question → assumptions → data → cleaning → model → checks → sensitivity → output) to ensure consistency, traceability, and reliable results.
+> The goal is to follow the same professional process each time (question → assumptions → data → cleaning → model → checks → sensitivity → output)

 ### Context